 - Anything else on the Art School Considerations Checklist

 If you're wondering if you may be doing something that requires special permission, or is prohibited or restricted, follow your instincts and ask.

-Please review their checklist on the PDF below for any materials, performances, or practices that you may wish to use as you plan your project.
+Please review the Art School Considerations Checklist in your student handbook (page for any materials, performances, or practices that you may wish to use as you plan your project.

 The best rule of thumb, if any doubt at all exists about a practice or material that you are considering for your artwork, ask us.
 It is our responsibility to oversee all materials and items which enter the gallery to ensure public safety.
 We must adhere to fire code, the school's regulations on public safety, and the City of Chicago's rules for public spaces.

 How do I reserve media center equipment for the show?

 Please consult the following list, if you need video projectors, media players, monitors, computers or other media equipment for the exhibition:

 - Submit a Request for Equipment through Greenlight.